lammps/lammps/doc/src/package.rst

 CONFIG_ID can be 0.
 SHUFFLE_AVAIL in {0,1} indicates that inline-PTX
-(NVIDIA) or OpenCL extensions (Intel) should be used for horizontal vector operataions.
-FAST_MATH in {0,1} indicates that OpenCL fast math optimizations are used during the build and HW-accelerated transcendentals are used when available.
+(NVIDIA) or OpenCL extensions (Intel) should be used for horizontal vector operations.
+FAST_MATH in {0,1} indicates that OpenCL fast math optimizations are used during the build and hardware-accelerated transcendental functions are used when available.
 THREADS_PER_* give the default *tpa* values for ellipsoidal models, styles using charge, and any other styles.
-The BLOCK_* parameters specify the block sizes for various kernal calls and the MAX_*SHARED*_ parameters are used to determine the amount of local shared memory to use for storing model parameters.
+The BLOCK_* parameters specify the block sizes for various kernel calls and the MAX_*SHARED*_ parameters are used to determine the amount of local shared memory to use for storing model parameters.

 For OpenCL, the routines are compiled at runtime for the specified GPU or accelerator architecture.
 The *ocl_args* keyword can be used to